-Having a bad user experience could therefore prevent your online business from maximizing it’s full potential in organic search results, which then reduces your conversion rates.
+Having a bad user experience could therefore prevent your online business from maximizing its full potential in organic search results, which then reduces your conversion rates.
 Should you decide to acquire users via paid search ads?
-A bad UX could also lead to a low Quality Score which then increases the Cost Per Click of your ad, causing you to spend higher in getting users.
+A bad UX could also lead to a low Quality Score which then increases the Cost Per Click of your ad, causing you to spend more in getting users.

 A great way to keep users engaged is by providing a stellar user experience while they interact with your business.
 Users will not think twice before abandoning a product or app which causes them frustration.
 In most cases, they will even consider moving to a competition, even if it costs slightly more.